-All managers can enhance their perspectives by participating in cross-cultural sensitivity workshops offered by organizations.
-Another way is to volunteer for cross-cultural task forces.
+All managers can enhance their perspectives by participating in cross-cultural sensitivity workshops or training offered by organizations which will help their employees recognize and appreciate cultural differences.
+Another way is to use cross-cultural task forces or teams.
+Because cultural differences are constantly in flux, it is important for managers to foster upto-date knowledge of relevant cultural trends.
 Students have opportunities to meet and learn about other cultures on campus by attending the festivals and celebrations that are typically held each academic year for student groups.